-The maximum cache size determines the maximum size of the buffer used to cache the entire working area of your document.
-This cache allows scrolling of huge documents without interruption.
+The maximum cache size [MB] determines the maximum size of the buffer used to cache the entire working area of your document.
+The graphics cache allows scrolling of huge documents without interruption.
 Also see "Disable Caching".
+Currently, the cache size can only be set via a terminal command: